-Happy New Year everyone!
-Now that resolutions are fresh on your mind, there’s no better time to determine what smart money habits to initiate in 2019.
+Even if New Year’s resolutions aren’t fresh on your mind, there’s no better time than now to determine what smart money habits to initiate this year.
 To help inspire you, I’ve created a list of best investments for 2019.

-These ideas are geared toward long-term investors and those looking to earn more this year.
+These ideas are for long-term investors and those looking to earn more this year.

 This article is about where you can direct your money and time so that ten years from now, you’ll be glad you made the investments.
 It’s not about making a quick buck.

 Before we get into the list, here are a few things to keep in mind.

 Slow and steady wins the race.
 That’s the philosophy that I follow, even though some folks might be willing to take more risk for greater reward.
 Immediate results are elusive, but long-term desired outcomes are probable with this mindset.